silvrfur/sweet-shop-inventory/README.md

 ---

-## 6. Screenshots
+## 7. Screenshots

-Screenshots of the final application are already added in the `screenshots/` folder.
+Screenshots of the final application are already added in the `screenshots/` folder, including:

-These include:

 * Login page
 * Registration page
-* User dashboard (sweets listing)
+* User dashboard
 * Purchase flow with disabled button for out-of-stock items
 * Admin inventory dashboard
-* Sweet management interface (add, restock, delete)
+* Sweet management interface

 ---

-## 7. My AI Usage
+## 8. My AI Usage

 This project was developed with assistance from AI tools.
 All architectural decisions, logic validation, and final implementation choices were reviewed and understood by the developer.